My-V/no-adblock/README.md

   <h3 align="center">THE BEST ANTI-ADBLOCK SCRIPT</h3>

   <p align="center">
-    With No Adblock you can block Adblock users efficiently and easily!
+    Why not earn more money through advertising?
+With No Adblock you can block Adblock users efficiently and easily.
+It blocks any ad blocker in any browser and even works for mobile devices.
     <br />
     <a href="https://github.m-y-v.com/no-adblock/"><strong>View Demo »</strong></a>
     <br />